Questions about Animal Use Protocol

 17. What kind of animal training is required?

-Information on animal workshops offered at the MNI can be found at MNI Animal Care Facility Website.
+Information on animal workshops offered at The Neuro can be found at Neuro Animal Care Facility Website.

 18. Where can I get a copy of an AUP, amendment, and SOP forms?